andrewstarritt/quaternion/README.md

 power: **

 There is no mod (%) or integer division (//) operation available.
-Therefore the pow() function cal only take two arguments, and the exponent argument must be real.
+Therefore the pow() function can only take two arguments, and the exponent argument must be real.

 The Quaternion type is associative under both addition and multiplication, i.e.: